Union Pacific's Utah Division

 (Note: Only lines in Utah, and lines in each Utah Division timetable, are covered.)

-In the Union Pacific Railroad time table number 45, dated August 22, 1909, the Utah Division is shown as covering from Ogden to Rawlins.
+In the Union Pacific Railroad time table No. 45, dated August 22, 1909, that portion of UP in Utah was shown as the Ninth District, Evanston to Ogden.
+The portion of Union Pacific designated as the Utah Division encompassed 347 miles from Rawlins to Ogden.
+Rawlins to Green River was the Seventh District; and Green River to Evanston was the Eighth District.
 This was before any of the double track was added to the Ogden to Wahsatch grade in Weber and Echo canyons.
-This same time table covered the entire railroad, and included the Nebraska, Wyoming, Kansas, Colorado and Utah divisions.
-At this time, the OSL, OR&N and SP,LA&SL were each operationally separate from UP.
+This same timetable covered the entire railroad, and included the Nebraska Division (Omaha to North Platte, 787 miles), the Wyoming Division (North Platte to Rawlins, 461 miles); the Kansas Division (Kansas City to Ellis, 750 miles); the Colorado Division (Ellis to Denver and Cheyenne, 749 miles); and as mentioned, the Utah Division.
+At this time, the OSL, OR&N and SPLA&SL were each operationally separate from UP.

 With the formal lease of both the OSL and the LA&SL on January 1, 1936, the operational changes included the designation of the OSL as the Central District, and the LA&SL as the Southwestern District.
 In 1937, the Central District was combined with the Southwestern District to form the South-Central District, or SCD.